Find the Hidden Christmas Trees 🎄 and Win! 🎁

 A sunroom opens directly onto the front garden, providing the perfect transition between indoor and outdoor life.

-– Full redecoration throughout
+– Full professional redecoration throughout

 The house sits within securely enclosed gardens to the side and rear with additional front garden and driveway, with stone walls, fencing and wooden gates.
 A small stream meanders through the rear garden, creating a seasonal waterfall in the wetter months – a soothing soundscape for those craving nature and stillness.